Surrogacy in Cambodia

 Laos is next to both Cambodia and Thailand, and some agents find it convenient to move across the border to complete surrogacy procedures.
 In some cases, traveling across the border may be a necessary emergency option, but couples researching surrogacy in Cambodia should look outside southeast Asia.

-The position of Sensible Surrogacy is that Laos is not a sustainable solution for couples shut out of surrogacy in Cambodia.
+The position of SENSIBLE is that Laos is not a sustainable solution for couples shut out of surrogacy in Cambodia.
 Surrogacy in Thailand was closed after 18 months.
 Mexico was closed after about 12 months.
 Nepal closed after about 5 months.
 At this rate, we anticipate Laos also will restrict surrogacy soon.

-Sensible Surrogacy recommends pursuing surrogacy in the United States (where the price of surrogacy has been falling substantially) or Ukraine (which has the most supportive legislation for surrogacy worldwide).
+SENSIBLE recommends pursuing surrogacy in the United States (where the price of surrogacy has been falling substantially) or Ukraine (which has the most supportive legislation for surrogacy worldwide).

 Programs in the United States are available for all couples, and are quite affordable.